 The ox thinks that life is just not fair.
 The pine tree has had only good karma so objects to a bad deed following a good deed.
 The hare is the final arbitrator and cleverly comes up with a plan that makes it all square.

 The message from this book then is a cautionary tale to beware of bad guys.
 I like that the ending is what you’d expect. [chapter book, ages 6 and up]

 Count Your Way through Korea by Jim Haskins, illustrated by Dennis Hockerman

-This is the Korean version of Cinderella set in olden-times Korea. [folk tale picture book, ages 4-8]
+This is the Korean version of Cinderella set in olden-times Korea.
+I also have a list of Asian Cinderella books. [folk tale picture book, ages 4 and up]

 Chi-Hoon, A Korean Girl by Patricia McMahon with photographs by Michael F. O’Brien